DeepTrial/Twitter-Spider/README.md

 TWITTER_USERNAME=your_user_name_or_email
 TWITTER_PASSWORD=your_password
 ```
-In addition, I highly recommand to set the -p 1(headless=False) for the first time of login to make sure you really login successfully.
+In addition, I highly recommand to set the -fst 1(it will pop the webdriver) for the first time of login to make sure you really login successfully.

 **For more information about installation and usage, Please refer to the /doc/ dir**